Testing for non-intentionally added substances (NIAS) in food contact materials

 Regulations (EC) No 1935/2004 and (EU) No 10/2011 obligate manufacturers to ensure the safety of food contact materials, and this includes a thorough risk assessment of NIAS.
 In practice, however, the nature of non-intentionally added substances may make it difficult to ascertain the exact criteria for risk assessment.

-The way that NIAS substances should be dealt with depends on whether or not they are specified in Annex I of Regulation (EU) No 10/2011.
-If a substance that is listed in the annex is found during NIAS screening, its specific migration to a food simulant must be assessed similarly to any intentionally added substance.
-In such cases, the specific migration limit depends on the substance's estimated harmfulness and is listed in Annex I in mg of substance per kg of food.
+The way that NIAS substances should be dealt with depends on whether or not they are specified in Annex I to Regulation (EU) No 10/2011.
+If a substance listed in the annex is found during NIAS screening, its specific migration to a food simulant must be assessed similarly to any intentionally added substance.
+In such cases, the specific migration limit depends on the substance's estimated harmfulness and is usually given in Annex I in milligrams per kilogram of food (mg/kg).

 When the migration of a substance is found to be less than 10 µg/kg in the initial NIAS screening, it is generally considered to be safe, and further analysis is not needed.
 The only exceptions to this rule are potentially carcinogenic or mutagenic substances, such as primary aromatic amines (PAA) and polycyclic aromatic hydrocarbons (PAH).
 If there is a considerable risk of these being present in the material, a separate compound-specific analysis should be performed.
 This is usually the case with FCMs made of recycled materials.